runmingl/stop/AEC.md

 # Artifact Evaluation Instructions

 This is the artifact instructions for (conditionally accepted) POPL26 paper *Big-Stop Semantics*.
-The artifact is a proof script of Agda formalizations of theorems proved in the paper.
+The artifact contains Agda formalizations of theorems presented in the paper.

 ## Download, installation, and sanity-testing